waylund/04-trails-app/README.md

 All issues are managed in the repo under the Issues Tab or by using the direct link: https://github.com/boulderReactCodingNight/04-trails-app/issues

-If you would like to work on an issue, comment on that issue that you are taking it so we don't have multiple people working on the same issue.
+If you would like to work on an issue, comment on that issue that you are "taking it" so we don't have multiple people working on the same issue.
 One of the maintainers will then add the ~"In Progress" label.

+Notice an area of the app that needs work?
+Create an issue with a description of the enhancement or bug.

 # Submitting a Pull Request